 Coun.
 Louise Wallace Richmond thanked bylaw staff for their work, as did other members of council.
 She said it’s important to point out, when council and staff talk about incidents and issues, especially in relation to encampments, it doesn’t mean they are confrontational incidents.

-“I think our bylaw team has been especially kind and collaborative, building relationships, explaining things as they are, trying to build trust, making sure people are staying safe.”
+“I think our bylaw team has been especially kind and collaborative, building relationships, explaining things as they are, trying to build trust, making sure people are staying safe.
+That adds a lot of value and it’s very helpful in… helping the community come to terms with what’s going to be needed to help solve this problem, most of all for the people who are living rough.”

 Coun.
 Tim Lavery also recognized it’s “tough, tough work” that bylaw enforcement does.